bactensor/collateral-contracts/README.md

   Defines a minimum stake requirement and a strict timeline for validator responses.

+- **Off-Chain Justifications**

+  Functions `slashCollateral`, `reclaimCollateral`, and `denyReclaim` include URL fields (and content MD5 checksums) to reference off-chain explanations or evidence for each action, ensuring decisions are transparent and auditable.

 - **Trustless & Auditable**

   All operations (deposits, reclaims, slashes) are publicly logged on-chain, enabling transparent oversight for both validators and miners.